BAMresearch/NFDI4IngScientificWorkflowRequirements/simple_use_case/aiida/README.md

 ```
 conda activate aiida_simplecase
 ```
-Then run the workflow with
+Make the workflow script executable (`chmod +x ./suc_v2b1.py`) and run it with
 ```
-verdi run simple_use_case.py
+./suc_v2b1.py
 ```
-Useful commands:
+By default all `ShellJob`s are run on the `localhost`.
+Some useful commands to inspect the status of the processes run and their results stored in the database are listed below.
 ```
 verdi process list -a           # lists all processes
 verdi process show <PK>         # show info about process